opendatasoft/ods-documentation/source/publishing_data/05_processing_data/processors/expression.rst

      * Description
      * Example
    * * ``length([text])``
-     * Returns the length of the text
+     * Return the length of the text
      * ``length('hello')`` returns ``5``
    * * ``lower([text])``, ``upper([text])``
      * Convert text to lowercase, to uppercase